Do individuals have the right to access their personal information?

 Data protective jurisdictions tend to guarantee the right of individuals to contact an organization directly and find out whether personal data is being tracked.
 Access procedures and acceptable exceptions (such as business secrecy) are determined by law and may be subject to the control of data protection authorities.
 In the context of HR, personal data access requests can include information tracked by the company as well as data tracked by third-party solutions, such as background check vendors.

 Upon request, employers should provide individuals with the personal data about the individual that is under the control of the employer.
-In addition, employers should provide information as to how the personal data has been or may have been used or disclosed in the year prior to the request.
+In addition, employers should provide information as to the the personal data has been or may have been used or disclosed in the year prior to the request.
 Some data is exempt from this requirement, such as:

 - opinion data kept solely for an evaluative purpose (such as job candidate reviews);

-- data subject to legal privilege;
+- personal data subject to legal privilege;

-- requests that would: unreasonably interfere with the operations of the organization due to the systemic nature of the requests; be unreasonable or disproportionate to the individual’s interests; not be possible as the data doesn’t exist/can’t be found; is frivolous or vexatious.
+- requests that would: unreasonably interfere with the operations of the organization due to the systemic nature of the requests; be unreasonable or disproportionate to the individual’s interests; not be possible as the data doesn’t exist/can’t be found; or is otherwise frivolous or vexatious.

 Employers do not need to correct personal data where: